TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-testingandcodecoveragetasks.md

 * **My test results are published however, no code coverage data available even though the code coverage file is being created after the build.

-    This happens when mixed version of Visula Studio are used to build and run tests.
-Ensure the platform and configurations that are used for running the build and tests are the same in the pipeline.
+    This happens when mixed version of Visual Studio are used to build and run tests.
+Ensure the platform and configurations used for running the build and tests are the same in the pipeline.

 * **I would like to link the automation tests that are executed during the pipeline with that of my test plan for a NodeJS/Java application**

     Associating the test case is supported only for MSTest framework which is present in a test case under **Associated Automation** option.
-For a Node.js and a Java based application. we will not be able to link it with test plan option in Azure DevOps Services.
-However, you can execute the tests by using a third-party tool and make use of the [tracebility option](https://docs.microsoft.com/azure/devops/pipelines/test/requirements-traceability?view=azure-devops) available in Azure Pipelines to display the reports.
+For a Node.js and a Java based application.
+We will not be able to link it with test plan option in Azure DevOps Services.
+However, you can execute the tests by using a third-party tool and make use of the [traceability option](https://docs.microsoft.com/azure/devops/pipelines/test/requirements-traceability?view=azure-devops) available in Azure Pipelines to display the reports.

 * **My gradle Build Step fails even after all the test cases passing**